Obtaining an F-1 Visa

 - F-2 dependents

 If you already hold a valid F-1 visa and have been in F-1 status in the past 5 months, you do not need to obtain another one.
-Even if another school's name is on your valid F-1 visa, it may be used with the I-20 issued to you by FIT to enter the US, provided you have been in F-1 status within the past five months.
-However, if you have an I-20 that has been issued by another school, you may not use that I-20 to enter the US to study at FIT.
-Click for more information from the US Department of State if you have not been in F-1 status in the past 5 months.
-Also, do not enter the US on a visa other than F-1 if the primary purpose of your visit is to study as a student admitted to FIT.
+Even if another school's name is on your valid F-1 visa, it may be used with the I-20 issued to you by FIT to enter the United States, provided you have been in F-1 status within the past five months.
+However, if you have an I-20 that has been issued by another school, you may not use that I-20 to enter the U. S. to study at FIT.
+See Student & Exchange Visitor Program if you have not been in F-1 status in the past 5 months.
+Also, do not enter the U. S. on a visa other than F-1 if the primary purpose of your visit is to study as a student admitted to FIT.

-If your F-1 visa has expired, and you are outside the US, or are a current FIT student who plans to travel abroad and return to FIT, it needs to be renewed at a US Consulate in your home country.
+If your F-1 visa has expired and you are outside the United States or you are a current FIT student who plans to travel abroad and return to FIT, your F-1 visa must be renewed at a U. S. consulate in your home country.
 If you already hold a valid I-20 from FIT, you will not be required to get another to renew your visa.

-Students who wish to have their spouse and/or unmarried children accompany them while studying may also be issued an I-20 to apply for an F-2 dependent visa at a US consulate.
-To obtain a dependent I-20 form, the student must complete Section 9 of the International Student Financial Statement (ISFS) and submit it to the OISA along with financial documentation covering the total cost of the student's educational expenses, including dependent living expenses for one year.
-The dependent I-20 issued will then allow dependents to apply for an F-2 visa at a US consulate, which will enable them to accompany the student to the US.
+Students who wish to have their spouse and/or unmarried children accompany them while studying may also be issued an I-20 to apply for an F-2 dependent visa at a U. S. consulate.
+To obtain a dependent I-20 form, the student must complete Section 10 of the International Student Financial Statement (ISFS) and submit it to ISS along with financial documentation covering the total cost of the student's educational expenses, including dependent living expenses for one year.
+The dependent I-20 issued will then allow dependents to apply for an F-2 visa at a U. S. consulate, which will enable them to accompany the student to the U. S.

-Children who enter the US in F-2 status may engage in study at the kindergarten through high school (or secondary) level, but they may not study at institutions at the post-secondary level of education (college or university).
-A spouse may only engage in avocational or recreational study while in F-2 status, and no one in F-2 status is allowed to engage in employment.
+Children who enter the U. S. in F-2 status may engage in study at the kindergarten through high school (or secondary) level, but they may not study at institutions at the post-secondary level of education (college or university).
+A spouse may only engage in avocational, recreational, or part-time study while in F-2 status, and no one in F-2 status is allowed to engage in employment.

-Citizens and certain legal residents of Canada are not required to obtain an F-1 visa at a US Consulate.
-Instead, students must surrender all three pages of the I-20 to the Immigration inspector at their ports of entry to the US and show proof of payment of the SEVIS fee on their initial entry as F-1 students (see above for more details).
+Citizens and certain legal residents of Canada are not required to obtain an F-1 visa at a U. S. consulate.
+Instead, students must surrender the I-20 to the Immigration inspector at their ports of entry to the U. S. and show proof of payment of the SEVIS fee on their initial entry as F-1 students (see above for more details).